All Episodes

 There's no need to raise the federal gasoline tax, according to Democrat chairman of the Senate Finance Committee.

-Uh Montana Senator Max Baucus, a longtime foe of tax gas tax increases, said in an interview that continuing to rely on gas tax revenue is not feasible since more people are using hybrid cars and the cost of highway construction materials is going up.
+Montana Senator Max Baucus, a longtime foe of gas tax increases, said in an interview that continuing to rely on gas tax revenue is not feasible since more people are using hybrid cars and the cost of highway construction materials is going up.

-They're a better alternative, he said.
+There are better alternatives, he said.

-We wouldn't provide uh any any details.
+We wouldn't provide any details.

 I don't think an increase in the gasoline tax is needed.